2.Definition of Job Share

 A job share post remains a full-time post undertaken by two people, which can revert to a full-time post occupied by one person if required.

 Job Sharing can be introduced for posts in all occupational groups unless there is a justifiable and objective reason which would make a job share unsuitable.
-The Head of School/Department will make decisions concerning requests for job share in consultation with their designated Personnel Officer and will take into account the operational needs of the School or Department.
+The Head of School/Department will make decisions concerning requests for job share in consultation with their designated HR Advisor and will take into account the operational needs of the School or Department.
 There is not an automatic right to job share, however, an unjustifiable refusal to allow a job share may be viewed as discriminatory under the Sex Discrimination Act.